 Readers and friends ask all the time whether I would recommend Cricut or Silhouette for an electronic die-cutting machine.
 Since I use and love my Cricut machines, I always recommend Cricut.
 But I will be honest, before writing this post I had never tried the Silhouette machine.
 I had no honest answer for how well the machine worked or not.
 I am grateful to Cricut for sending me a Silhouette machine to try out so I can go through the pros and cons with all of you.

 Today, I am going to complete some basic functions like adding text and an image using both machines with each software program.
 At the end of the post, I will compare both machines and give my honest review on which one I like better.

 We will walk through using the Cricut Explore Air 2 machine and Cricut Design Space.
 One of the major differences between the Silhouette Cameo 3 and the Cricut Explore Air 2 is that the Silhouette uses software that is downloaded onto your computer.
 The Cricut uses cloud-based software through the internet.
-So, the initial setup before you start crafting is longer to get the Silhouette up and running since you have to download it all to your computer.
-But, if you want to be able to create any time without the use of the internet, the Silhouette may be for you.
+The initial setup before you start crafting is longer to get the Silhouette up and running since you have to download it all to your computer.
+But, if you want to be able to create any time without the use of the internet, the Silhouette might be the right machine for you.

 Note: You can now design projects on your iPad in Cricut Design Space without being connected to Wi-Fi.
 Use any content you download to your iOS device anytime without an internet connection.